replicatedhq/troubleshoot.sh/docs/source/collect/http.md

 ---

 The `http` collector can be used to execute http requests from inside the cluster.
-The response code and response body will be included in the collected data The http collector can be specified multiple times in a collector spec.
+The response code and response body will be included in the collected data.
+The http collector can be specified multiple times in a collector spec.

 ## Parameters